nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 - deaths per month identified as covid cases (for the second semester of 2020)

 ### 5. Statistics of population
-Eventually in the folder [population_stats](https://github.com/nicolezatta/covid19-phase2-data-Italy/tree/main/population_stats) we provide two datasets, which refer both to provinces and regions.
+The folder [population_stats](https://github.com/nicolezatta/covid19-phase2-data-Italy/tree/main/population_stats) provides two useful datasets, referring to Italian provinces and regions, and can also be used to map provinces into regions.
 [provinces_population.csv](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/population_stats/provinces_population.csv) provides a description of provinces code and name, their population and the percentage over the total italian population.
 Wile [regions_population.csv](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/population_stats/regions_population.csv) refers to regions and provides data about the population amount, surface, density of inhabitants, number of towns and number of provinces in such region.

-Note that PA Trento along with PA Bolzano creates the whole region Trentino-Alto-Adige, in [regions_population.csv](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/population_stats/regions_population.csv) we provide data referring to Trentino Alto Adige.
+Note that the two provinces PA Trento along with PA Bolzano together make the whole region Trentino-Alto-Adige, the file [regions_population.csv](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/population_stats/regions_population.csv) provides data referring to Trentino Alto Adige.

 ## Sources
 - [Gazzetta Ufficiale della Repubblica Italiana](https://www.gazzettaufficiale.it/home)